nhphuong91/Linux/nvidiaDriverInstallation/READMEtext.txt

 Vulkan and device enumeration

+    Starting with the X.Org X server version 1.20.7, it is possible to enumerate all the NVIDIA devices in the system if the application is able to open a connection to the X server.
+However, such applications will only be able to create an Xlib or XCB swapchain on the device driving the X screen.
+Such a device can be identified by using the vkGetPhysicalDeviceSurfaceSupportKHR() API.

-    It is currently not possible to enumerate multiple devices if one of them will be used to present to an X11 swapchain.
-It is still possible to enumerate multiple devices even if one of them is driving an X screen given that they will be used for Vulkan offscreen rendering or presenting to a display swapchain.
+    Prior to the X.Org X server version 1.20.7, it is not possible to enumerate multiple devices if one of them will be used to present to an X11 swapchain.
+It is still possible to enumerate multiple devices even if one of them is driving an X screen, if the devices will be used for Vulkan offscreen rendering or presenting to a display swapchain.
 For that, make sure that the application cannot open a display connection to an X server by, for example, unsetting the DISPLAY environment variable.

 Restricting access to GPU performance counters